-7.2.2.2 Database Configuration
+7.2.2.2 Lease Database Configuration

-Database access information must be configured for the DHCPv4 server, even if it has already been configured for the DHCPv6 server.
+Lease database access information must be configured for the DHCPv4 server, even if it has already been configured for the DHCPv6 server.
 The servers store their information independently, so each server can use a separate database or both servers can use the same database.

-Database configuration is controlled through the Dhcp4/lease-database parameters.
-The type of the database must be set to "mysql" or "postgresql", e.g.
+Lease database configuration is controlled through the Dhcp4/lease-database parameters.
+The type of the database must be set to "memfile", "mysql" or "postgresql", e.g.